ecr007/English-World/Phrases-Vocabulary/W.md

 Word-of-mouth: refers to the passing of information or recommendations from one person to another through informal communication.

 Weak: (adj) not strong.

+Wear: (verb) to have something on one's body as clothing or an accessory.
+Past Tense: Wore | Past Participle: Worn | E.g I didn't wear a jacket because it is too hot.

+While you were out: is a message left for someone who was not present or available when some tried to reach them.

+We're running behind scheduled in your job: It means we are not progressing as quickly as planned on your job.